 Sponsored by the U.S. Department of State, the Young Southeast Asian Leaders Initiative (YSEALI) is the U.S. government’s signature program to strengthen leadership development and

-leadership development and networking in Southeast Asia.
-Through a variety of programs
+networking in Southeast Asia.
+Through a variety of programs and engagements, including

-region, strengthen ties between the U.S. and Southeast Asia, and nurture an ASEAN
+between the U.S. and Southeast Asia, and nurture an ASEAN community.

-include civic engagement, environment and natural resources management, and entrepreneurship
+and natural resources management, and entrepreneurship and economic development.

 Institute on Civil Engagement